cdavidd/ARSW-LAB-02/IMMORTALS/README.md

     El programa se detuvo debido a que ocurrió un deadlock.

 8. *Consider a strategy to correct the problem identified above (you can review Chapter 15 of Java Concurrency in Practice again)*

-9.
+9. *Once the problem is corrected, rectify that the program continues to function consistently when 100, 1000 or 10000 immortals are executed.
+If in these large cases the invariant begins to be breached again, you must analyze what was done in step 4.*

+   dawdjawj

+10. *An annoying element for the simulation is that at a certain point in it there are few living 'immortals' making failed fights with 'immortals' already dead.
+ It is necessary to suppress the immortal dead of the simulation as they die.*
+    1. Analyzing the simulation operation scheme, could this create a race condition?
+Implement the functionality, run the simulation and see what problem arises when there are many 'immortals' in it.
+Write your conclusions about it in the file ANSWERS.txt.
+    2. Correct the previous problem WITHOUT using synchronization, since making access to the shared list of immortals sequential would make simulation extremely slow.

+11.  *To finish, implement the STOP option.*